Strange World (film): Plot

-One year later, Ethan is in a relationship with Diazo as they and their friends collect resources from the Strange World; Avalonia has shifted from Pando energy to wind turbines; Jaeger revisits his ex-wife Penelope, who has remarried during his absence; and Searcher and Jaeger's relationship has improved.
+One year later, Ethan and Diazo are in a relationship as they and their friends collect resources from the underground, and Avalonia shifts from Pando energy to wind turbines.
+Jaeger visits his ex-wife Penelope, who has remarried during his absence, while his relationship with Searcher improves as they run the farm.
+The camera zooms away from Avalonia to show the giant turtle-like creature on an ocean-covered planet.